 Note that even if not staying at DTG, you are able to access the pool for a fee ($5 on weekdays and $10 on weekends)

 The casino at Downtown Grand has been the driving force for me to want to book a room.
-It is one of my favorite in Las Vegas.
+It is one of my favorites in Las Vegas.
 DTG’s gaming floor has a modern vibe, 375 slot games to choose from, as well as some of the most advantageous video poker pay tables you’ll find in Vegas.

-My game of choice though is Craps and DTG’s crew is always helpful, friendly and fun.
+My game of choice though is Craps and DTG’s crew is always helpful, friendly, and fun.
 Table games feature low limits, usually $5 minimums which fit my low rolling budget.
 Cocktail servers are plentiful and rarely did I have an empty drink while gaming.

 William Hill operates DTG’s sportsbook which is rarely crowded.